-Each year, faculty, staff and students are provided in-person prevention, response, and bystander intervention training, through an interactive Town Hall.
+Each year, faculty, staff, and students are provided in-person prevention, response, and bystander intervention training.
+For students, this training was delivered through interactive Town Halls which included bystander scenarios and discussion of trauma-informed listening.
 During 2020 and 2021, in response to the pandemic, many of these programs were offered via Zoom.
-For 2022, the Title IX Coordinator will offer large group Zoom trainings, as well as monthly in-person Title IX Tea.
-The Title IX Coordinator also provides separate training for students and employees in the Athletics Department, tailored to the unique needs of athletes, who must also comply with NCAA requirements.
-The Town Halls include bystander scenarios and discussion of trauma-informed listening.
+For 2022-23, the Title IX Coordinator offered large group training via Zoom, as well as in-person sessions.

-Individuals designated to serve as investigators and appeal panelists under Ursuline College's harassment/discrimination and sexual misconduct policies also receive additional training and education, on an annual basis regarding these policies, and are trained on how to conduct proper investigations and appeals in a prompt, thorough, and impartial manner.
-Training is conducted by the College's Director of Compliance, and by other properly licensed and trained professionals such as Bricker & Eckler, Littler Mendelson P.C, the National Association of College and University Attorneys (NACUA), ATIXA, and the Ohio Department of Higher Education (ODHE).
+Individuals designated to serve as investigators and appeal panelists under Ursuline College's Harassment and Discrimination and Title IX Sexual Harassment Policies also receive additional training and education, on an annual basis regarding these policies, and are trained on how to conduct proper investigations and appeals in a prompt, thorough, and impartial manner.
+Training is conducted by the College's Director of Compliance, and by other properly licensed and trained professionals such as Bricker Graydon, Husch Blackwell, Littler Mendelson P.C, the National Association of College and University Attorneys (NACUA), ATIXA, and the Ohio Department of Higher Education (ODHE).

 The Title IX Coordinator has attended Title IX Coordinator training, hearing decider training, advisor training, investigator training, and training on the changes to the U.S. Department of Education's Title IX regulations.
-The Title IX Coordinator also participates in regular programming, trainings, and briefings by ODHE, NCHERM/ATIXA, the law firm of Bricker and Eckler and NACUA, and collaborates with Title IX coordinators statewide and locally, to share ideas about policies, programming, and training.
+The Title IX Coordinator also participates in regular programming, trainings, and briefings by ODHE, NCHERM/ATIXA, the law firm of Bricker Graydon and NACUA, and collaborates with Title IX coordinators statewide and locally, to share ideas about policies, programming, and training.

-In addition to the above training opportunities, the College's Title IX Coordinator receives advanced training on sexual misconduct, harassment/discrimination, and other related topics throughout the year.
+In addition to the above training opportunities, the College's Title IX Coordinator receives advanced training on sexual misconduct, harassment, discrimination, and other related topics throughout the year.
 This advanced training is provided by individuals and organizations properly skilled and licensed to offer advanced level training on proper investigative techniques and the administration of civil rights-based policies.